zxkevinxz/ai-hero/courses/08-first-cohort-course/05-day-4/03-choosing-the-next-action/article.md

-## Problem
+---
+id: lesson-1nu9s
+---

-Now that we know the shape of our system prompt, and the general design for our system, we need to implement perhaps its most important function.
+Now that we know the shape of our system's shared context, and the general design for our system, we need to implement perhaps its most important function.

-We need a system for choosing the correct next action among several alternatives.
+We need a function for choosing the correct next action among several alternatives.

 The next action will be one of: